 Yeah, since I purchased a book or two on human relations; now for my "recommendations for you," Amazon pumps me forty-four pages of business books, mainly marketing which I have no interest in, rendering the service useless to me.

-But you can fix that!
-Go to "Improve your recommendations" and, for any purchases you don't want included, mark them 'Don't Use for Recommendations' on the right side.
+But you can fix that! :D Go to "Improve your recommendations" and, for any purchases you don't want included, mark them 'Don't Use for Recommendations' on the right side.
 It's a good thing to do, also, when you pick up a 'free' book that is on the fringe of your usual interest range. . . . .

 I would recommend making it another "button".